loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

         return AlpineTemplateResponse(request, "article.html", context)
 ```

+*(Please note that I'm not saying this is the correct way to do things, simply that this is how I used to do it in this particular project.)*

-The `AlpineTemplateResponse` from [the original article](/articles/2025/alpine-ajax-django/) takes care of returning just the targeted partial when the request comes from Alpine AJAX.
-It works.
+The `AlpineTemplateResponse` from [the original article](/articles/2025/alpine-ajax-django/) takes care of automatically returning just the targeted partial when the request comes from Alpine AJAX.
+This works fine.

 I thought I was being smart to prevent template duplication this way, but there are two problems:

 1. **The view does too much work.** Every POST action calls `get_context`, which fetches everything: the article, the parsed Markdown body, the comments, the like state, the comment form.
-When the user clicks "Like", we do all this work we'll never use in the partial template.
+When the user clicks "Like", we do all this work that we'll never use in the partial template.
 The template partial means the *response* is small, but the *server-side work* is exactly the same as rendering the full page.

 2. **The template is a mess.** Those `{% partialdef %}` blocks scattered throughout the template make it noisy and hard to read.
 In a small example it's fine, but in a real template with 200+ lines, it gets ugly fast.